Izak Šantej

 Izak Šantej (born August 26, 1973 in Slovenia) is a Slovenian motorcycle speedway rider who rode in the Speedway Grand Prix series.
+He is a ten times silver medal winner at Slovenian championship.

 Career

 Šantej medalled 12 times at the Slovenian Individual Speedway Championship.
 Although he won 10 silver medals and 2 bronze medals he never became champion of Slovenia, being denied the gold medal 5 times by Matej Žagar and 5 times by Matej Ferjan.

+He represented Slovenia in the 2001 Speedway World Cup and 2002 Speedway World Cup.

 Family

 Izak Šantej and his wife, Hermina, have three children, Žan, Miha and Sara.